KevinEverywhere/bob-angular/README.md

 ### Install Dependencies

-There are server-side, application and testing dependencies loaded in  `npm`, the [node package manager][npm], and in the front-end development dependencies through `bower`, a [client-side code package manager][bower].
+There are server-side, application and testing dependencies loaded in [npm][npm], the node package manager, and in the front-end development dependencies through [bower][bower], a client-side code package manager.

 The npm install and npm start scripts will install two new directories, and then populate them with imported code: